bagherilab/ARCADE/docs/setup/layers/operation.md

 : Operation for generating the quantity in the lattice

 `DIFFUSER`
-: Operation for diffusion the quantity in the lattice
+: Operation for diffusing the quantity in the lattice

 | ATTRIBUTE | DESCRIPTION                               |
 | --------- | ----------------------------------------- |
 | `id`      | operation option id                       |

+To modify operation parameters, use the [`layer.parameter`](#layer-parameters) tag with the corresponding `operation` attribute.

 ### Example: Including operation versions